Colorado’s Preservation Tax Credit Extended 10 Years

 - $36 million spent by owners on additional capital improvements after initial rehab

-- Continue the credit at $10 million annually, with $5 million for small projects and $5 million for larger projects.
+- Continuing the credit at $10 million annually, with $5 million for small projects and $5 million for larger projects.

 - Additional incentives (35% credit) for projects in rural areas.